 - Good in a home with

 Apply to adopt with our online cat application: https://fs17.formsite.com/waverlypetrescue/form4/index.html

 Please go to our web-site to learn more about Waverly Pet Rescue: www.waverlypetrescue.com

 Bean… White and Orange Tabby, male, 5 years old as of July 2018, declawed.

 His depression and feelings of abandonment are resolved, and he is very happy and outgoing again.
-I have him in a room with one other cat.
+I have him in his own room as he seems to do best by himself.
 I have equipped the room specifically for him.
-They both have a bed and a couple cat towers but there are no rugs or blankets in their room.
+He has a bed and a couple cat towers but there are no rugs or blankets in his room.
 He is very happy here and he is very loved.
 He still occasionally has trouble going outside of the box.
-We do have other cats in the house other than Bean and Ari (his roommate).
+We do have other cats in the house other than Bean.
 I do not know if he is going outside of the box due to the fact that there are other animals in the house.
 Possibly if he was an only cat he would stop going outside of the box.
 However, I believe part of the reason for going outside of the box stems back to when he was declawed as a kitten.
 One very important reason to not declaw an animal.
 It may be a lifelong occasional occurrence for him.
 I want to make sure he goes to the perfect home for him.
 WE do not want him to be returned again.
 If you believe that you can handle having a cat that goes outside of the box and clean up after it when it happens and love him anyway then he is the cat for you.
 It is very important that he go to a home that has plans to keep him for the rest of his life.
 He has been moved around a lot in his earlier life and he is ready to be settled into one family.

 Bean’s adoption fee is $95.00.
 He is neutered, up to date on shots and had a teeth cleaning in May of 2017.